-So, if the tenants move someone else in, they will be in breach of the tenancy agreement giving you the right to bring injunction or eviction proceedings for default.
+So, if the tenants move someone else in, they will be in breach of the agreement giving you the right to bring injunction or eviction proceedings for default.

 Plus, the Home Office can hardly fine you when you have right to rent-checked all authorised occupiers if the illegal occupier they have discovered is unauthorised by you.